fmay/ziggyusaurus/docs/user-guide/block-types/hubspot/hs-write.md

 This block writes data on the incoming edge to the specified HubSpot object.

-**Important** : all fields on the input edge should be valid HubSpot properties and contain valid data for each property.
+**Important** : **ALL** fields on the input edge should be valid HubSpot properties and contain valid data for each property.
+You must filter out any non-HubSpot fields n the incoming edge first.

 <img src="/img/flows/blocks/hubspot/hubspot-write.png" alt="HubSpot Write" width="300" />